micro-fan/fan_tools/README.md

 Basic unix helpers

 * run - run command in shell
+* succ - wrapper around `run` with return code and stderr check
 * wait_socket - wait for socket awailable (eg. you can wait for postgresql with `wait_socket('localhost', 5432)`